-For the 2011 base year, residential properties are now being assessed using multiple regression analysis.
-Properties of this type are no longer costed, depreciated, and then adjusted by a market adjustment factor.
-Rather, the Assessor determines a single value for the property (land and buildings together) by determining a value based upon a sales comparison approach.
+Residential properties are assessed using the sales comparison approach based on multiple regression analysis.
+Prior to 2005 properties of this type were costed, depreciated, and then adjusted by a market adjustment factor.
+Since 2005, the Assessor determines a single value for the property (land and buildings together) by determining a value based upon a sales comparison approach.
 Residential properties with like features are tested using a statistical process.
 This process then leads directly to the end result, being the assessed value.